 Category 2 Dischargers that have not installed or maintained appropriate pre-treatment facilities and not complied with a notice to install or maintain pre-treatment facilities may incur a penalty charge of nine times the usage charge.

 The non-residential LTW usage charge for Category 2 dischargers will be charged quarterly on their Water and Sewer notice.

-The LTW usage charge is set at one dollar ($1.30) per kilolitre of water consumption multiplied by the discharge factors.
+The LTW usage charge is set at $1.39 per kilolitre of water consumption multiplied by the discharge factors.

-Liquid Trade Waste Excess Mass Charge: This charge is to cover additional costs for accepting and treating substances of a particularly high concentration.
-It applies to Category 3 LTW dischargers only and is in lieu of the LTW usage charge for those substances in excess of the concentrations specified in our Liquid Trade Waste Policy.
+Liquid trade waste excess mass charge: This charge is to cover additional costs for accepting and treating substances of a particularly high concentration.
+It applies to Category 3 LTW dischargers only and is in lieu of the LTW usage charge for those substances in excess of the concentrations specified in our Liquid Trade Waste Policy when implemented.

 A High Consumption Charge (non-residential) applies to eligible non-residential properties.

 This charge provides an opportunity for non-residential developments to reduce their upfront costs related to Section 64 developer contributions.

 Eligible non-residential properties have an option of maintaining their existing Equivalent Tenement (ET) entitlement and paying the High Consumption Charges in lieu of paying Section 64 Developer Contributions.
 No additional ET entitlement will accrue to the property through the payment of the High Consumption Charge.
 Additional ET entitlements can be purchased at any time at the current section 64 developer contribution rate.

 Water consumption up to the equivalent of the existing property ET entitlement will incur no High Consumption (water) Charge.
 Water consumption greater than the existing ET entitlement will be charged the High Consumption (water) Charge.